Quantum gravity and gravitational-wave astronomy

 \section{Conclusions}

-Table \ref{tab1} summarizes the cosmological models of quantum gravity that we have explored here relation with GW physics.
+Table \ref{tab1} summarizes the cosmological models of quantum gravity that we have explored here in relation with GW physics.
+To the model discussed in this review, we add pre-big-bang cosmology, where $r<0.01$ at the pivot scale $k_0=0.05\,{\rm Mpc}^{-1}$ and the stochastic GW background is blue-tilted and can reach the sensitivity of present and future interferometers \cite{Gasperini:2016gre}.
 As one can appreciate, their great majority does not give rise to any observable signal, as expected on the grounds that Planck-scale corrections do not have an impact on the production and propagation of gravitational waves.
 Still, in some cases there is margin for moderate hope to see something, or at least to place meaningful constraints, in the near future.
 All these results would deserve further critical scrutiny because they are as good as the assumptions made to obtain them.
 For example, it is not yet clear whether the bump in the spectral dimension found in kinematical quantum states in LQG/SF/GFT and giving rise to a potential detectable deviation from the luminosity distance \cite{Calcagni:2019kzo} is an artifact or a physical feature of the model \cite{COT3}.